 TYPE 1: Single Peak

-Some women have more of a steady rise and peak.
-In terms of LH Tests, you will see the test line gradually getting darker, rising to your peak, and then get lighter, descending back to baseline.
+Some women have a steady rise and peak.
+In terms of ovulation tests, you will see the test line gradually getting darker, rising to your peak, and then get lighter, descending back to baseline.

-There is a second type of gradual onset which is more of a “plateau.”
-In this case, you will see consistently positive results with similar darkness before ovulation.
+There is a second type of gradual onset, which is more of a “plateau.”
+In this case, you see consistently positive results with similar darkness before ovulation.
 Not one line seems to stand out more than other lines.
-In this case, we suggest that you keep tracking until you see the test line begin to lighten again.
-That day is your most fertile day, and your last positive of that cycle is your peak day.
+In this case, we suggest you keep tracking until you see the test line begin to lighten again.
+That day is your most fertile day, and the last positive of that cycle is your peak day.

 TYPE 3: Multiple Peaks

 Still other women experience some dips during their gradual rise -- multiple peaks.
 In this case, they may see several ups and downs in the test line darkness over a period of a few days.
 They may be confused:

 Which one is the peak?